sjackman/open-science/open-science.md

 Make is beautiful
 ================================================================================

-+ Tell Make how to create one type of file from another
+| Tell Make how to create one type of file from another
-+ and what you files you want to create
+| and which files you want to create.

+. . .

-+ Make looks at which files you have
+| Make looks at which files you have
-+ and figures out how to create the files you want
+| and figures out how to create the files that you want.

 Make example
 ================================================================================